False-widow Bee Fly

 Chris later said "This is a tricky one.
 We may have a range extension this year with multiple records of the WA species in SA and Vic."
 For us, this shows the power of Citizen Science; increasing our understanding of not only what, but where our wildlife is.

-Based on location, P. hesperis is more Westerly, while P. fenestrata is known from SA over to the Eastern seaboard.
+P. hesperis was more Westerly, while P. fenestrata is known from SA over to the Eastern seaboard.

 We have since found a dead specimen & sent it to Chris who has now confirmed the id under a microscope, making a confirmed range extension of this species from WA into SA.